What is serverless architecture? Benefits and use cases

 What is serverless architecture?

-Serverless architecture is a cloud computing model that abstracts infrastructure management entirely, allowing businesses to focus solely on application logic.
-Serverless technologies offer an answer to a problem familiar to many IT managers: overpurchasing from a cloud provider.
 For example, companies often rent set amounts of server space from their cloud partners.
 To avoid buckling under the weight of an unexpected spike, companies will often pay for more than what they need.
 While a useful insurance policy, this additional server space often goes unused, leading to a wasted investment.

 In a serverless model, compute resources are provisioned on demand, and businesses only pay for their exact usage.
 By eliminating the need to maintain infrastructure, serverless architecture reduces costs and minimizes operational overhead, while helping businesses deploy and iterate applications faster.

-How serverless architecture works
+How does serverless architecture work?

 When an event triggers a function, the serverless platform spins up the necessary resources to execute it.
 After the task is completed, the platform deallocates resources, ensuring efficiency and cost-effectiveness.
 This "pay-as-you-go" model means you’re only charged for the compute time your application uses, rather than for idle resources.
 Additionally, serverless platforms are designed to handle scaling automatically, so your applications can respond to spikes in traffic without manual intervention.